Kapa

 Kapa is a fabric made by native Hawaiians from the bast fibres of certain species of trees and shrubs in the orders Rosales and Malvales.
+The bark is beaten and felted to achieve a soft texture and dye stamped in geometric patterns.

 Description and uses

-It is similar to tapa found elsewhere in Polynesia (the Hawaiian phoneme /k/ corresponds to /t/ in most other Polynesian languages), but differs in the methods used in its creation.
+Similar to tapa found elsewhere in Polynesia (the Hawaiian phoneme /k/ corresponds to /t/ in most other Polynesian languages), kapa differs in the methods used in its creation.
 Kapa is based primarily on the creative combination of linear elements that cross and converge to form squares, triangles, chevrons, and diagonal forms, giving a feeling of boldness and directness.
 Kapa was used primarily for clothing like the malo worn by men as a loincloth and the pāʻū worn by women as a wraparound.
 Kapa was also used for kīhei, a shawl or cape worn over one shoulder.
 Other uses for kapa depended on caste and a person's place in ancient Hawaiian society.